 "Whilst I want things to get going again, it’s not my role to communicate in the way that post was communicating," Guy said in the apology clip.

-"I’m very sensitive of it, not only on a public level, but even in my personal life with people who have circumstances that they have to consider when making these choices."
+"I’m very sensitive of it, not only on a public level, but even in my personal life with people who have circumstances that they have to consider when making these choices.

-He concluded: "It was not a post that communicated with love or compassion, which I feel is what’s needed when it comes to addressing things like vaccinations."
+"It was not a post that communicated with love or compassion, which I feel is what’s needed when it comes to addressing things like vaccinations."